 This simple technique can make you thousands in commission income.
 Trust me, many of my agents have gotten listings this way.

 You may be thinking that the market is so good that there are no foreclosures in your area.
-Even if there aren’t many foreclosures, chances are there are still pre-foreclosures you can work with.
-It is my experience that no matter the market conditions, there are always people who are facing difficult situations, and these situations turn into pre-foreclosures.
+Even if there aren’t many foreclosures, chances are there are still preforeclosures you can work with.
+It is my experience that no matter the market conditions, there are always people who are facing difficult financial situations that often result in preforeclosures.
 Facing foreclosure can become a strong motivation for a homeowner to sell.

-Begin the process of turning pre-foreclosure into listings by getting a basic understanding of your state’s foreclosure process.
-This will help you to guide the distressed seller and help them avoid losing the house to foreclosure.
-Here’s what the process looks like here in Colorado:
+Begin the process of turning preforeclosures into listings by getting a basic understanding of your state’s foreclosure process.
+This will help you guide the distressed seller and help them avoid losing the house to foreclosure.

-Next, get a list of pre-foreclosures.
+Next, get a list of preforeclosures.
 Most counties are required to do public notices when a property is in foreclosure.
 These notices are listed in the local newspaper or on the county’s website.
-You can also purchase these lists from data providers like REDX.
+You can also use a regularly updated database like Foreclosure.com to receive email alerts on new foreclosures.

 8. Develop Relationships With Local Banks & Credit Unions